samirm00/javaScript-drum-kit/DOCS.md

 <a name="change separator
 calls handler that changes the mirror-arts separator"></a>

-## change separator
+## transitionend

-calls handler that changes the mirror-arts separator
+calls handler that to stop playSound

 [TOP](#DOCS)